-You must demonstrate minimum literacy and numeracy standards based on skills regarded as essential for individuals to meet the demands of everyday life and work.
+Students must demonstrate minimum literacy and numeracy standards based on skills regarded as essential for individuals to meet the demands of everyday life and work.
 These standards are equivalent to Level 3 of the Australian Core Skills Framework.
-For the WACE literacy standard, you must:
+For the WACE literacy and numeracy standards, students must:

-- complete at least four units of an English course (English, Literature or English as an Additional Language or Dialect) post-Year 10, studied over at least two years - meet the minimum standard of literacy either by achieving Band 8 or higher in the reading and writing components of the Year 9 National Assessment Program - Literacy and Numeracy (NAPLAN) or by successfully completing the literacy components of the Authority's Online Literacy and Numeracy Assessment (OLNA) in Year 10 or subsequently.

-For the WACE numeracy standard, you must achieve either Band 8 or higher in the numeracy component of Year 9 NAPLAN or successfully complete the numeracy component of the OLNA in Year 10, or subsequently.
-This means that if you have achieved Band 8 or above in the reading. writing or numeracy component of the Year 9 NAPLAN you will be considered to have prequalified for that component.
+- Complete at least four units of an English course Either English, Literature or English as an Additional Language or Dialect, post-Year 10, studied over at least two years, with two paired units in Year 12. - Meet the minimum standard of literacy: - by achieving Band 8 or higher in the reading and writing components of the Year 9 National Assessment Program - Literacy and Numeracy (NAPLAN) OR - by successfully completing the literacy components of the Authority's Online Literacy and Numeracy Assessment (OLNA) in Year 10 or subsequently. - Meet the minimum standard of numeracy: - by achieving Band 8 or higher in the numeracy component of the Year 9 National Assessment Program - Literacy and Numeracy (NAPLAN) - OR - by successfully completing the numeracy component of the Authority's Online Literacy and Numeracy Assessment (OLNA) in Year 10 or subsequently.